cxengage/cxengage.github.io/cxengage-api-doc/Create-Pattern.md

 # Pattern Resources

 ```
-  POST instance/:iid/patterns
+  POST tenants/:iid/patterns
 ```

 ## Description

-Creates a pattern on the given instance.
+Creates a pattern on the given tenants.

-### Authentication

 ### Authentication